Chad Johnson: Personal life

+Ochocinco is widely known for his frugality and focus on financial responsibility.
+For the first two years of Johnson's tenure with the Bengals, he lived at the Bengals' stadium Paycor Stadium, utilizing the variety of on-site amenities the team provided.
+When new coach Marvin Lewis took over in Johnson's third season, Lewis told him to find his own space.
+Johnson went viral on Shannon Sharpe's podcast Club Shay Shay in 2023 for his decision to use Spirit Airlines over using a private jet, wearing jewelry from Claire's, and using McDonald's as a first date location.

-Johnson has 9 children.
+Johnson has six children.
 His son, Chad Jr., is a wide receiver at Arizona State University.
+His cousin, Brandon Johnson is a wide receiver for the Pittsburgh Steelers.

+Johnson became engaged in January 2023.
+He and his fiancé have a daughter who was born in January 2022.

 In May 2007, Johnson was sued for allegedly not giving away a Lexus that was supposed to be raffled off.
 The suit added two plaintiffs who claimed that they had won trips from Johnson (one to Europe, the other to Hawaii), that Johnson never awarded.

 Johnson has interests in sports outside of football.
 In June 2007, he footraced against a Thoroughbred racehorse over a furlong (220 yards / 200 meters) for charity; Johnson, given a 110-yard (100 m) head start, beat the horse by twelve lengths.
 He is a Napoli supporter.
-Johnson constantly shows his support for several teams on his official Twitter account.
+Johnson constantly shows his support for several soccer teams on his official Twitter account.
 In March 2015, Johnson garnered attention as he was involved in a tweeting exchange with the Buffalo Sabres of the NHL regarding the acquisition of Chad Johnson, the goaltender of the same name.

-Johnson is an avid player of the FIFA video game series, frequently referring to himself as “FIFA king.”
-He also frequently accepts challenges from fans on Twitter and even occasionally, when traveling, will go over to people’s houses and play them.
+Johnson is an avid player of the FIFA video game series, frequently referring to himself as "FIFA king".
+He also frequently accepts challenges from fans on Twitter and even occasionally, when traveling, will go over to people's houses and play them.